zk90/jekyll-1/lessons/code-reuse-and-modularity.md

 greet.greetEntity("programming historian")
 ```

 We have done a few things here.
-First, we have told Python to “import”
+First, we have told Python to “`import`”
 (load) the `greet.py` module, which we previously created.

 You will also notice that whereas before we were able to run the
 function by calling only it’s name: greetEntity(“everybody”), we now
-need to include the module’s name followed by a dot (.) in front of the
+need to include the module’s name followed by a dot (`.`) in front of
-function name.
+the function name.
 In plain English this means: run the greetEntity
 function, which you should find in the `greet.py` module.

 You can run your `using-greet.py` program with the “Run Python” command